leonidya/Opinion-mining/README.md

 Results:

-On http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip it worked very well:
-A precision was 0.78 which means that the model makes very few false positive predictions (i.e. it correctly identifies a large proportion of positive cases).
-Recall is the proportion of true positive predictions among all actual positive cases.
-A recall was 0.81 which means that the model is identifying most of the actual positive cases.
-F1 score is the harmonic mean of precision and recall, and it combines both metrics into a single number.
-A F1 was 0.80 which indicates that the model has a good balance of precision and recall.
-In this case, the AUC score is 0.79, which means that the model is performing well.
-It is correctly distinguishing the positive class from the negative class with a good level of accuracy.
+It looks like model performed well on the Sentiment140 dataset.
+The precision of 0.78 means that the model makes very few false positive predictions (i.e. it correctly identifies a large proportion of positive cases).
+Recall of 0.81 indicates that the model is identifying most of the actual positive cases.
+The F1 score of 0.80 is a harmonic mean of precision and recall, and it combines both metrics into a single number, it indicates that the model has a good balance of precision and recall.

+Additionally, the AUC score of 0.79 indicates that the model is performing well.
+AUC (Area Under the Receiver Operating Characteristic Curve) is a metric used to evaluate binary classification models.
+It measures the ability of the model to distinguish between the positive and negative classes.
+A score of 0.79 means that the model is correctly distinguishing the positive class from the negative class with a good level of accuracy.

+Overall, these results suggest that the Logistic Regresion has a good performance on the Sentiment140 dataset, with a good balance of precision and recall, and a high accuracy in classifying tweets as positive or negative.

 ![image](https://user-images.githubusercontent.com/53173112/213147178-b8e2590c-a026-460c-b4e4-2aa7caf73d8a.png)

-But then I used the same model on other data (from https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment - I drop neutral sentiment):
-In my opnion, after some manual review of the twitter comments, sometimes it's hard to say if it's positive or not, they are more neutral.
+**BUT** model's performance on the new dataset, which is sourced from https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment, was not as good as it was on the Sentiment140 dataset.
+The accuracy, precision, recall and F1 score values are lower than the previous one, and it seems that the model is better at recognizing negative sentiment than positive sentiment.
+This new dataset may have different characteristics than the Sentiment140 dataset, such as different vocabulary and language structure, which may have affected the model's performance.
+Additionally,  some comments in the new dataset are more neutral, which may have made it harder for the model to classify them as positive or negative.

 Accuracy: 0.7933454639979205